rock-mc/Syn/README.md

 If you encounter any issues or have any suggestions while using SecureDoors, please submit them on GitHub Issues.
 We will respond and resolve the issues as soon as possible.

+## Contributing

+We welcome contributions from the community.
+If you would like to contribute to SecureDoors, please submit a pull request.

+### Testing

+1. Write test cases for the new feature or bug fix
+2. Run the test cases to ensure they pass
+3. Test on a local server to ensure the feature or bug fix works as expected
+4. Submit a pull request
+5. Wait for the pull request to be reviewed and merged

 ## License

 SecureDoors is licensed under the MIT License.